Praveen5258/Pathfinder-visualizer/README.md

 - **HTML5** – Structure
 - **CSS3** – Styling + animations
 - **JavaScript (Vanilla)** – Grid logic, BFS algorithm, animations

-No external libraries.
-No frameworks.
-Just clean, understandable code.

 ---

 ## 📚 What You’ll Learn (If You Study The Code)